Jet-Engine/art-deco-chatbot/README.md

 ## Conclusion and Future Work

-The Art Deco Chat Bot demonstrates how LLMs could be better utilized with RAG.
+The Art Deco ChatBot demonstrates how LLMs could be better utilized with RAG.
 Our project offers a comprehensive exploration of RAG implementation, covering every step from data scraping and document chunking to embedding creation and the integration of vector databases.